This article was updated in January 2023 to reflect current market conditions.

 What are the key trends in multichannel eCommerce for 2023?

 Three years ago, a global pandemic struck.
 And with it came multiple changes to the retail industry and how people shopped.
 Perhaps the biggest shift was the acceleration towards multichannel eCommerce and the associated demands placed on businesses.

 Throughout 2020, 2021, and 2022 this momentum continued to build.
 Businesses learnt to adapt to the rapidly evolving retail landscape by leveraging the tools and trends that have shaped an overwhelming year for multichannel eCommerce retail.

 But to sustain growth and stay one step ahead, businesses and brands need to further embrace and implement projected multichannel eCommerce trends.

 Here we give you the definitive list of multichannel eCommerce trends for 2023.

 1. Social media commerce

-The social commerce market is set to reach nearly US$3 trillion within the next five years, so it’s an important channel for 2022.
+The social commerce market is expected to grow by 30.8% year-over-year right through to 2025.
 The term social commerce refers to eCommerce retailers that use social media platforms like Pinterest, Instagram and TikTok, to market and sell products and services.